vitoriopaulo/git-basics-lab/README.md

 ## Important Note ##

 Whenever you finish a logical chunk of work, make a Git commit with a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 You should have at least one commit per challenge, if not one commit per step!
-Get in the habit of making good descriptive commits now, and it will save you countless headaches down the road. **Do not, we repeat, do *not* use `git commit` with the `-m` or `-a` options, no matter what the internet tells you.**
+Get in the habit of making good descriptive commits now, and it will save you countless headaches down the road.

 ## Some Background ##